 If, after you complete the requirements for the Higher Education Leadership and Management certificate, you apply to and enroll in the master’s or doctoral concentration in Higher Education at UMass Amherst, you will be able to apply all 15 credits toward that degree.
 Details are available through the Coordinator.

-Benita J. Barnes (Associate Professor), Elizabeth Bennett (Adjunct Lecturer), Joseph B. Berger (Professor), Chrystal George Mwangi (Assistant Professor), Shane Hammond (Adjunct Lecturer), Katherine Hudson (Lecturer), Ezekial Kimball (Assistant Professor), Ryan Wells (Associate Professor), Susan Wyckoff (Adjunct Lecturer)
+Benita J. Barnes (Associate Professor), Elizabeth Bennett (Adjunct Lecturer), Joseph B. Berger (Professor and Senior Associate Dean), Chrystal George Mwangi (Assistant Professor), Shane Hammond (Adjunct Lecturer), Katherine Hudson (Lecturer), Ezekial Kimball (Assistant Professor), Ryan Wells (Associate Professor), Susan Wyckoff (Adjunct Lecturer)